 Housing

-does not impose any requirements as this is the responsibility domain of the AO.
+Wyre does not impose any requirements as this is the responsibility domain of the AO.
 However it is strongly advised to AO to follow industry standard practices.

 Diagnostic Leds

 Below are the minimum LED indication requirements that should be supported by AO STB in order to assist in efficient troubleshooting.